 Students learn in a variety of ways and instructors have specific ways of teaching.
 Instructors who understand and draw on knowledge of student learning styles and understand their own teaching style can greatly enhance their teaching.
 The links below provide information and inventories on learning styles, teaching styles, and multiple intelligences.
-The final link deals more specifically with teaching styles.
+The final link, Gracia and Richlin's Teaching with Style, deals more specifically with teaching styles.

 "Student Learning Styles and Their Implications for Teaching," Susan M. Montgomery and Linda N. Groat.
 (CRLT Occasional Paper #10, 1998, University of Michigan, Center for Research on Learning and Teaching).
 PDF/Adobe Acrobat.